tanisha1234-sys/SAMPLING_ASSIGNMENT_/README.md

-# **Credit Card Fraud Detection using Sampling Techniques and Machine Learning Models**
+# **"Utilizing Sampling Methods and Machine Learning Models for Credit Card Fraud Detection"**

 ## Overview

-This project aims to explore various sampling techniques to handle class imbalance in a dataset and evaluate their performance with different machine learning models.
-The dataset used in this project is the Credit Card Fraud Detection dataset, which is originally imbalanced.
-The goal is to apply five sampling techniques to balance the dataset and use five machine learning models to evaluate their performance.
+This project focuses on finding ways to fix the imbalance in datasets and test how well different machine learning models perform.
+The dataset used is for detecting credit card fraud, which has more legitimate transactions than fraudulent ones.
+The goal is to use five different techniques to balance the data and then test five machine learning models to see which one works best.

 ## Dataset